gokudomatic/eco-state-machine/README.md

 ```

 ### Example 2
-A simple quizz, where the machine is updated when the player enters an answer:
+A simple quiz, where the machine is updated when the player enters an answer:
 ![example 2](/eco-state-machine-example2.png)
 ```python
 extends Node